political-advertising-replication/code-and-sample-data/README.md

 # Code and Sample Data

+This repository is to share the sample code and data used in "The Role of Slant and Message Consistency in Political Advertising Effectiveness: Evidence from the 2016 Presidential Election" by Beth Fossen, Donggwan Kim, David Schweidel, Raphael Thomadsen.
 These files may be used for replication only.

 Notes:
 - Both Python and R are utilized.